 We work with eligible students, providing all relevant documentation for those wishing to apply for Misrad Haklita subsidies.
 However, ultimately the student is responsible for payment in full to WritePoint, regardless of any payment received or not received by Misrad Haklita and/or any other external organization, agency, individual, etc..
 Responsibility to complete the course rests with the students.
 Certification will only take place upon the successful completion of all sessions and assignments.

 WritePoint is dedicated to keeping the sessions as relevant, current, and appropriate to current software versions being used in the market.
-This means that you may see a session about version 7 of some application, despite the fact that the vendor has released versions 8 and 9.
+This means that you may see a session about version 7 (for example) of some application, despite the fact that the vendor has released versions 8 and 9.
 This may be because version 7 is still widely being used.
+At times, we may skip you to a session later in the course to allow us time to complete a series of sessions and then have you backtrack.
+You can, if you prefer, continue with the session from the older version.

 As new versions or trends or topics become more relevant in the technical writing industry, individual sessions will be updated and will replace current sessions.
 This does not mean that you are getting “old” material or material that “needs to be fixed” but that it is time to update.
 When this happens, we may offer you the option of seeing the newly recorded session (even if you have seen the current session).
 This does not mean that the current session is inadequate, nor does it give any student a right to withhold payment or demand a refund.
 In signing up for the course, you accept that you will receive the full course as it currently exists.